Test User Registration Process (OTG-IDENT-002)

 - Can users register for different roles or permissions?

 - What proof of identity is required for a registration to be successful?

 - Are registered identities verified?

 - Can identity information be easily forged or faked?

 - Can the exchange of identity information be manipulated during registration?

-In contrast, the Google example below, the identification requirements include name, DOB, country, mobile phone number, email address and CAPTCHA response.
-While only two of these can be verified (email address and mobile number), the identification requirements are stricter than Wordpress.
+In contrast, in the Google example below the identification requirements include name, date of birth, country, mobile phone number, email address and CAPTCHA response.
+While only two of these can be verified (email address and mobile number), the identification requirements are stricter than WordPress.